|

 Biology: As with most decay fungi, branch

-stubs are the most common sites of infection, but entry also occurs
+stubs are the most common sites of heartrot infection, but entry also occurs

 through trunk injuries.
-Both fungi produce fruiting bodies on living
+Fruiting bodies develop on living trees.

 Similar Insects and Diseases: There are many other